Preservation Awards Application FAQs

 It is the applicant’s responsibility to make sure the Conservancy receives both the application and payment by the deadline.

-The Conservancy reserves the right to disqualify any application that we do not receive by the 5:00 p.m. deadline on January 8th, even if it was submitted but not received due to technical or delivery error.
+The Conservancy reserves the right to disqualify any application that we do not receive by the 5:00 p.m. deadline, even if it was submitted but not received due to technical or delivery error.

-Does the Conservancy have guidelines for submitting photographs?
+Does the Conservancy have guidelines for submitting photographs or video?

-Images should include historic views, before/after shots, construction photos, and other images with people in them, as these help bring the story to life.
+Media assets should include historic views, before/after shots, construction photos, and other images with people in them, as this imagery helps bring the story to life.

 In addition to the presentation, applicants must submit three to five high-resolution (300 dpi) color images of the completed project.
 If your project is selected for an award, these high-resolution photos will be used on our website and other promotional materials.
 By providing these photos, you are granting the Conservancy permission to share them in both digital and print formats.
 Please refer to the application for detailed requirements and submission instructions.